 1. If I am interested in the GED ® Program, how do I get started?

-Visit http://www.gedaruba.com/register to sign up and we will update you regarding the procedures and next steps.
+Visit http://www.gedaruba.com/register to sign up and we will update you whenever the next enrollment begins.

 2. What is the minimum age for registering?
 Should I already have a degree or diploma?